blacknred/full-twitterapp/README.md

   - `USER:id`(many_reads, http_cache, _USER:ID({id,us,nm,img,ts,tfr,tfg}), DELETEDUSERS(uid)_)

-    - users data are cached except some seldom read/secure fields User{id,bio,email,password}
+    - user data are splitted by frequency of use
+      - cache layer is many_reads_writes: USER:ID({id,us,nm,img,ts,tfr,tfg})
-    - they are used only for auth, user creation/updation so can be reviewed as few_read_write
+      - db layer is used only for auth, user mutations and seldom queries: User{id,bio,email,password}

   - `STATUS:id`(many_reads, slow_writes, _STATUS:ID({id,txt,lnks,uid,sid?,ts,tlk,trp,trl}), STATUSES:USER:UID(sid), STATUSES:TAG:TAG(sid), REPLIES:SID(sid), REPOSTS:SID(sid)_

-    - write
-      - since the statuses are very related to current events, we only need a fast reads for the recent ones
+    - statuses are splitted by relevance(statuses are very related to current events, we only need a fast_reads for the recent ones)
-      - write to cache at first
+      - cache layer: all new statuses
-      - statuses older than 30d are removed from cache and writed to the cold db with batch inserts
+      - db layer: statuses older than 30d are removed from cache and archived to the cold db with batch inserts
         - writing to db at first lacks in terms of performance: enlarges creation time, separates inserts, includes deleted during 30d statuses
-    - read: will go to cache at first and to cold db as an fallback
+        - read will go to cache at first and to cold db as an fallback
     - fanout updates
       - new status needs to be propagated to followers feeds and if user have too many followers it could be an issue
       - to handle it we use async queue with fanout updates.
 Every queue task will update feed for the next 1000 followers